Mattia-Bieler/BoE_7_Project/README.md

 # Bank Speeches Project
-This repository will contain all files for the Bank of England Employer Project.
+This repository contains all files for the Bank of England Employer Project.

 The main branch has the Jupyter Notebook and Tableau Dashboard.